BEMYDRE4M/Dre4mY-s-Excellent-Roleplay/README.md

 # 🌍 Dre4my's Excellent Roleplay (Dre4my's World)

 **Dre4my's Excellent Roleplay** is a comprehensive and feature-packed roleplay gamemode, offering an immersive and long-term RP experience filled with depth, variety, and endless possibilities.
+Development and support have been discontinued; this upload serves mainly for archiving.

 ---